corth-lang/Corth/README.md

 - This is a simple program that prints "Hello, World!" when run.
 - '[include](#include)' is used to include the library io.corth, which contains some I/O operations like writing to files and the standard output.
 - '[let](#let)' is used to 'name' values.
-In this example, the parameters are named.
+In this example, it is used to name the parameter values.
 - '[procedures](#procedures)' is used to define a procedure. 'main' is where the program starts.
 - 'puts' is used to print a string to the standard output.
 - For more examples, you can check the *./examples/* directory.